jonboulle/nstack-docs/reference/nstack_toolkit.rst

 ``<primitive>``    The primitive you want to list.
 ===============    ===========

 Shows a list of available primitives.
-Support primitives are modules, workflows, methods, sources, and sinks.
+Support primitives are modules, workflows, functions, sources, and sinks.

 ``delete``
 ^^^^^^^^^^^^^^^^